 By the late 1930s, the war on cannabis erupted, and the cultivation of cannabis became illegal.
 In 1970, possession of any form of cannabis was banned by the Controlled Substances Act, which listed cannabis — including both hemp and marijuana — as Schedule I substances with no medicinal benefits and a high risk of dependence.

 In the late 1960s the mysteries of cannabinoids, including CBD, began to unfold as researchers discovered the role of the human endocannabinoid system in maintaining good health.
 We’ll discuss this in more detail shortly.

 As the 1970s progressed, however, cannabis once again began being used for medical treatment.
-A quarter of a century later, in 1996, the state of California legalized the use of cannabis for treatment of certain medical conditions, despite the federal ban.
+A quarter of a century later, in 1996, the state of California legalized the use of cannabis for the treatment of certain medical conditions, despite the federal ban.

-Over the past few decades, there has been an explosion of research into the benefits of CBD and other cannabinoids.
+Over the past few decades, there has been an explosion of research into the benefits of hemp-derived CBD and other cannabinoids.
 CBD has been quickly gaining acceptance in the U.S. as a result of media coverage by respected health experts such as Dr. Sanjay Gupta.
-The message of CBD’s effects is beginning to reach the masses.
+The message of CBD’s benefits is beginning to reach the masses.

 The demand for CBD is growing so quickly that sales are expected to surpass $1 billion by 2020.

 This product is not for use by or sale to persons under the age of 18.
 This product should be used only as directed on the label.
 It should not be used if you are pregnant or nursing.
 Consult with your doctor before use if you have a serious medical condition or use prescription medications.
 A doctor’s advice should be sought before using this and any supplemental dietary product.
 These statements have not been medically reviewed or evaluated by the Food and Drug Administration and are not FDA approved.
 This product is not intended to diagnose, treat, cure or prevent any disease.